 Philo of Byzantium's On the Seven Wonders (225 BCE) is the first known list of the Seven Wonders of the Ancient World (though it may have been based on earlier works now lost).
 Philo's list differs from the standard Seven Wonders in replacing...

 Pausanius' Guide To Ancient Athens

-Pausanius was a 2nd century CE writer who traveled extensively, taking notes on points of interest, and recorded his travels in `guide books' which could be used by tourists visiting the sites described.
-Born in Lydia, in Asia Minor (present...
+Pausanius (l.
+110-180 CE) was a geographer and historian who traveled extensively, taking notes on points of interest, then wrote on them in guide books which could be used by tourists visiting the sites described.
+His works have long been...

 The Greek Ruins in Tyre

 The ruins of the Greek colony of Tyre 'Týros', and the sarcophagus of Antipater (c.
 399-319 BCE), modern-day Lebanon.